 Who Should Attend

-Graduate students in all majors and disciplines from any U.S. university may apply.
+AU graduate students in all majors and disciplines may apply.
 Students with interests in international and economic development, economics, international business, international organizations, comparative political systems, ASEAN regional studies, human security, globalization, regional integration, and human rights are encouraged to apply.
-Advanced undergraduates who have completed at least 60 credits toward the completion of their degrees are also welcome to apply.

 Application and Deadlines